Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Addon Manager screen

-After clicking on the extension you will get an option for search add-ons.
+After clicking on the extension, you will get the option to search for add-ons.

 add on

-#7) TAW online: It gives you the option to test check if the software is developed as per the guideline of WCAG 1.0 or WCAG 2.0.
+#7) TAW online: It gives you the option to test and check if the software is developed as per the guidelines of WCAG 1.0 or WCAG 2.0.
 It also has the option of selecting the level of analysis.

-#8) PDF Accessibility Checker: It checks for the accessibility of a PDF file.
+#8) PDF Accessibility Checker: This checks for the accessibility of a PDF file.

 Accessibility Test Checklist/Test Cases/Scenarios

-Given below are a few points which need to be checked while doing this type of testing:
+Given below are a few points that need to be checked while doing this type of testing:

-• If the labels are correctly written and placed or not.
+• Whether the labels are correctly written and placed or not.

 • If the audio/video content is properly audible/visible or not.

-• If the color contrast ratio is maintained or not.
+• Whether the color contrast ratio is maintained or not.

-• If the control actions for video are working fine or not.
+• If the control actions for the video are working fine or not.

 • If the short keys are provided for the menu then you need to check if all of those are working fine.

-• Need to check for tabs if the navigation between tabs is an easy task.
+• Need to check for tabs if navigation between tabs is an easy task.

-• If the application has followed all the principles and guidelines or not.
+• Whether or not the application has followed all the principles and guidelines.

-• If the heading is unique and conveying the meaning & structure or not.
+• If the heading is unique and conveys the meaning & structure or not.

 • If the link text is written with content description instead of creating ambiguity.

-• If a meaningful multimedia caption is provided or not.
+• Whether a meaningful multimedia caption is provided or not.

 • If the instructions are clearly given or not.

-• If the content is clear, concise and understandable or not.
+• Whether the content is clear, concise and understandable or not.

 The following are the key points that the website should satisfy for accessibility:

 • Link text should be descriptive.
-Visually disabled user access web page by clicking on the tab button from the keyboard and move from link to link.
-So it’s essential the description of the links is properly defined.
-Make sure the hyperlinks are accessible by using the tab key.
+Visually disable user access web page by clicking on the tab button from the keyboard and move from link to link.
+So it’s essential that the description of the links is properly defined.
+Make sure the hyperlinks are accessible using the tab key.

 • Use simple language.
 The cognitively disabled user has learning difficulties, it is very important to make sentences simple and easily readable for them.

 • Consistent Navigation.
-Consistent navigation throughout pages is also very important for users with cognitive disabilities.
-It is a good practice to maintain the consistency of the website and not to modify the pages on a regular basis.
-Adjusting to the new layout is time-consuming and can become difficult.
+Consistent navigation throughout the pages is also very important for users with cognitive disabilities.
+It is good practice to maintain the consistency of the website and not to modify the pages on a regular basis.
+Adjusting to the new layout can be time-consuming and can become difficult.

 • CSS layout.
 CSS based websites are more accessible than HTML code based websites.

-• Divide large sentence into a small simple sentence.
+• Divide large sentences into small simple sentences.
 Visually disabled users listen to the information on the webpage and try to remember it.
 By dividing the large sentence into a small simple sentence can help recall things easily.

 • Don’t use marquee text.
 Avoid shiny text and keep it simple.